 NS6211 Concepts and Theory of Nursing 4.5

 Informatics

-NS6212 Specialty in Practice - Nursing 4.5
+NS6212 4.5

 Informatics

 NS6213 Resource Design and Utilization - 4.5

 Nursing Informatics

-NS6214 Outcomes Evaluation - Nursing 4.5 Informatics
+NS6214 Outcomes Evaluation - Nursing 4.5

+Informatics

 Applied Capstone

 NS6251: Nursing Capstone - Project Planning is a 4.5 credit applied course.
 It is designed to ensure students can integrate and apply all of the MSN Student Learning Outcomes (SLOs) into practice.